RFI-DARPA-SN-26-33

 Scope of Interest

-- Group 1-3 unmanned aerial vehicles (UAVs) with capabilities for fully autonomous launch, recovery, storage, organization, recharging/refueling, internal logistics management, and pre/post-flight checkout.
+- Drones: Group 1-3 unmanned aerial vehicles capable of fully autonomous launch, recovery, storage, organization, recharging/refueling, internal logistics, and pre/post-flight checkout.
+These drones must form mission-focused, collaborative constellations with long endurance and high operational availability.

-Submission Requirements
+Submission Details

-- Method: Email submissions to DARPA-SN-26-33@darpa.mil.
+- Submission Method: Email unclassified responses to DARPA-SN-26-33@darpa.mil.

-- Eligibility: DARPA is seeking information on U.S.-manufactured and assembled drones and containers.
+- Eligibility: Focus on U.S. manufactured and assembled platforms and containers.